 Zebra Danios:

-.
+Zebra Danios are omnivores and can eat a variety of foods, including high-quality flakes, pellets, and frozen/live food such as bloodworms and brine shrimp.
 Feeding Zebra Danios twice a day is recommended, with an amount of food they can consume within 2-3 minutes.
 Overfeeding can lead to obesity and health problems.

 Feeding Tips for Both Species: